-This game is pretty basic.
+This family game is pretty basic.
 You only need to lay sheets of newspaper in your backyard, play some music, and hilariously watch your kids balance themselves in the piece of paper whenever the music stops!

 Fold the paper in small squares.
-Make it thick, so whenever they need to fold it for the next round, it would be harder to stand on—which makes the game even more challenging!
+Make it thick, so whenever they need to fold it for the next round, it would be harder to stand on—which makes the family game even more challenging!

 - Fold a stack of newspapers in the ground, make sure to leave enough spaces between the papers.